Quantium/Oraculo/README.md

 Oraculo
 =======

-Do you know your fortune.
-You can now asking to the Oraculo.
-Oraculo is a arduino simple and educational project only.
+Do you want to know your fortune.
+You can now ask it to Oraculo.
+Oraculo is an arduino simple and educational project.